galaxyproject/galaxy-hub/src/events/2019-admin-training/index.md

 image: /src/events/2019-admin-training/2019-admin-training-logo.png
 ---

 A **Galaxy Admin Training workshop** will be offered January 28 through February 1 at Penn State University, where the Galaxy Project got started over ten years ago.
+The workshop is split into a 2 day introductory session and a 3 day advanced topics session.
+Participants can register for one or both sessions.

 This workshop will cover basic and advanced topics you need to know to set up your own production, high-performance and multi-user Galaxy instance.
 Sessions will be *intensive and hands-on*, and taught by experienced instructors from the Galaxy Community.
 Participants will learn how to install, configure, customize, and extend their own Galaxy servers.
 Topics include tool configuration, authentication and user management, using heterogeneous storage and compute services, and many other topics that will enable you to get your own Galaxy server up and running, performing well, and used by your community.